-What is Guardianship Services for the Vulnerable?
+What is Guardianship for the Vulnerable?

-We can provide guardianship services for individuals 18 years and older.
-Our mission is to serve vulnerable elderly persons and individuals with mental health issues or any other type of vulnerability.
+We can provide guardianship services for vulnerable individuals 18 years and older.
+Our mission is to serve elderly persons and individuals with mental health issues or any other type of vulnerability.
 Our work is to provide support and direction for the individuals who have no source of support and are having difficulty living and making decisions in their daily lives.
 We are here to help the person make informed, person-centered decisions through understanding of consequences and dignity of risk on the spectrum of life choices.

 - Is the person able to understand his/her situation and communicate decisions in a way that demonstrates an understanding of the consequences?

 - Is there an increased risk to health, safety or quality of life because of the decisions that he or she is making?

 - Does a condition or situation exist that places him or her in imminent physical, emotional or financial danger?